Giving Thanks For 2009

 Deep Frying a Turkey - Alton Brown Q&A

-In 2009 I’m thankful for my fantastic little man.
+In 2009, I’m thankful for my fantastic little man, Tyler.
 I’m thankful for the patience he has taught me and is still teaching me.
-I’m thankful for my parents who I’ll be seeing again in less than a month.
-I’m thankful for my sister, my brother in law, and my awesome nephew.
-I’m thankful for my girlfriend of almost a year who is crazy enough to love a single dad and all of the difficulties that comes along with it.
+I’m thankful for my parents, who I’ll be seeing again in less than a month.
+I’m thankful for my sister, my brother-in-law, and my awesome nephew.
+I’m thankful for my girlfriend of almost a year, who is crazy enough to love a single dad and all the difficulties that come along with it.
 I’m thankful for my friends, my co-workers, family, extended family, and my reading audience!
-I was going to send an email to everyone but figured anyone who really knows me knows to check my blog so happy Thanksgiving to all and thanks!
+I was going to send an email to everyone but figured anyone who really knows me knows to check my blog, so happy Thanksgiving to all and thanks!

 • White meat is from the fast twitch muscles and the dark meat is from slow twitch muscles.
-I’m a white meat kind a guy myself.
+I’m a white meat kind of guy myself.

 Leave a Reply